Max Rosenn: Federal judicial service

 On September 3, 1970, Rosenn was nominated by President Richard Nixon to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge David Henry Stahl.
 Rosenn was confirmed by the United States Senate on October 6, 1970, and received his commission the following day.
 Rosenn assumed senior status on January 21, 1981, serving in that capacity until his death.

 Honors

 In 1980, to commemorate Rosenn's tenth anniversary on the bench, his former law clerks established the annual Max Rosenn Lecture Series in Law and Humanities at Wilkes College (now Wilkes University) in Wilkes-Barre.
 Following his death, they formed the Association of Law Clerks of The Honorable Max Rosenn.
 The Max Rosenn United States Courthouse in Wilkes-Barre is named for him, as is the Max Rosenn Memorial Law Library in the Luzerne County Courthouse.

-Personal
+Personal life

 Rosenn was married to Tillie Hershkowitz, who died in 1992.
 Rosenn died in Wilkes-Barre on February 7, 2006, at the age of 96.
 They had two sons.